scc-digitalhub/docs/user/docs/scenarios/etl/streamlit.md

 ## As Docker container

 Streamlit apps can be run as Docker containers.
-For this section, we will run the same application locally as a container, so you will need either Podman or Docker installed on your machine.
-Instructions refer to Podman, but if you prefer to use Docker, the commands are equivalent: simply replace instances of `podman` with `docker`.
+For this section, we will run the same application locally as a container, so you will need either Docker or Podman installed on your machine.
+Instructions refer to Docker, but if you prefer to use Podman, commands are equivalent: simply replace instances of `docker` with `podman`.

 Download the `result.json` file obtained previously on your machine, as we will need its data for the app.
 Also download the `streamlit-app.py` file.